 According to the Scripture, the angel of the Lord struck Herod because “he did not give glory to God.
 And he was eaten by worms and died.”
 (Acts 12:21-23 NKJV).

 Herod died a strange and shameful death because he failed to handle or deal wisely with his flatterers, praise-singers, or sycophants.

 You also need to be extremely careful in your dealings with those who specialize in flattering you or singing your praises at all times.

-Apparently, King Herod was not a god, but a mere mortal man like any human.
+King Herod was not a god but a mere mortal man like any human.
 However, the people of Tyre and Sidon flattered him that his voice was no longer that of man but that of god, for their selfish reason.

-They just wanted to court his favour, “because their country was supplied with food by the king’s country.”
+They just wanted to court his favor “because their country was supplied with food by the king’s country.”
 (Acts 12:20 NKJV).

 The truth is that your flatterers or praise-singers are not sincere.
 They have ulterior motives, and they simply need something from you.
 Beware of them!
-Don’t allow them to praise you to your sudden and great fall and destruction.
+Don’t allow them to praise you into a sudden and great fall and destruction.

 That was the real cause of his death!